JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 ## Manual configuration

-To create the hierarchical structure manually, introduce an intermediate source set that holds the shared code for several targets and create a structure of the source sets including the intermediate one.
+You can manually introduce an intermediate source in the source set structure.
+It will hold the shared code for several targets.

-For example, if you want to share code among native Linux, Windows, and macOS targets – `linuxX64M`, `mingwX64`, and `macosX64`:
+For example, if you want to share code among native Linux, Windows, and macOS targets – `linuxX64`, `mingwX64`, and `macosX64`:

 ![Manually configured hierarchical structure](manual-hierarchical-structure.png)